Our Story

 Until the 1920s, the land was part of the Battle Abbey Estate.
 Going back beyond that, through old records and tithe maps, it’s more or less always been used for what it is now: mixed grazing, producing food and fuel and generally making a living.
 The fields’ bare bones have changed very little, and there is a timeless quality here that we feel most strongly early in the morning as the mist rises.

 Hannah’s dad and his brothers grew up on the farm in the 60s and 70s, with their parents running it as a market garden and small cattle farm.
 They grew vines for Sussex wines, chrysanthemums for cut flowers and sold strawberries and runner beans to passing drivers.
-Later on, Hannah’s aunt and uncle grew Christmas trees here - some of which still line the ridge of the largest field, and look so festive in the snow.
+Later on, her aunt and uncle grew Christmas trees here - some of which still line the ridge of the largest field, and look so festive in the snow.

 The Cabin Dream